The most common sources of BPA and how to minimise exposure in your daily life. Bisphenol A (BPA) is a toxic chemical found in plastic.

 Ask for no receipt, or a digital receipt, or politely avoid touching it.

 - Canned foods/drinks: BPA is often used in the lining of canned goods like veggies, fruits, soups, etc. It’s present during the high-heat and sterilisation processes, so the levels of BPA can be even higher in canned foods.

-Opt for fresh or frozen veggies and fruit.
+Opt for fresh or frozen vegetables and fruit.

 - Soft drink cans: BPA can be present in the lining the cans.

 Avoid drinking soda (or make your own carbonated drinks using a SodaStream).